sgibson47/fake-realty/README.md

 # Description

-This is an example site for the Full Stack Web Development V3 course, HTML Fundametnals section at The Flatiron School.
+This is an example site for the Full Stack Web Development V3 course, HTML Fundamentals section at The Flatiron School.

 # Contact